datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 o) Network Diagram

 {choose-answers: 4}
-?
-If half of your data set were comprised of men and half of females, what number should you put in the table to represent the percentage of females?
+?3 If half of your data set were comprised half of men and half of females, what number should you put in the table to represent the percentage of females?

 C) 50%
+m) 25%
 o) 0
 o) 49.879%
 o) 50.0000%